Nobuyuki Tsujii: Accolades

 Japanese composer Joe Hisaishi, who teamed with Tsujii for the ending theme music of a 2018 film A Forest of Wool and Steel (羊と鋼の森), commented (Translated from Japanese) "Mr. Tsujii is a really wonderful pianist, especially the sense of rhythm is amazing.
 A neat rhythm without useless things."

+In a 2022 concert review, Ivan Hewett of the U.K. newspaper The Daily Telegraph wrote: "Sceptics might suggest that both Tsujii's adoring fans and those usually hardened critics have been seduced by the overall 'miracle' and aren't really listening to the music-making.
+But they would be wrong, because Tsujii's playing is remarkable by any standards."